imgix/ix-elements/README_INTERNAL.md

 2. Stage the changes and commit them.
 3. Tag the commit with the new version, `git tag 1.0.0`
 4. Push the changes and tags, `git push && git push origin 1.0.0`
-5. Run `npm pack` to generate a tarball of the package.
+5. Run `npm pack` to generate a tarball of the package, check log output to see that all dist files are included.
 6. Add the tarball to the release on GitHub.
 7. Run `npm publish` to publish the package to npm.
 8. Update the version in any dependent packages, e.g. `@imgix/ix-player-react` depends on `@imgix/ix-player`.